 Measuring employee engagement “Thursdays are our worst day”

-When HR Directors and leaders shift their focus to measuring employee engagement on an ongoing basis, key insights emerge.
+When leaders shift their focus to measuring employee engagement on an ongoing basis, key insights emerge.

 Do you reckon your workplace morale is typically lower on a certain day of the week?